 - 1. Unpack the widget wheel which looks like a sharks tooth. - 2.
 Unpack the two disk poles.
 Grasp the disk pole that is more circular.
 Lining up the teeth with the teeth on the widget.
 Note: Teeth should be brushed everyday with a WidgetBrush. see enclosed order form for more information. - 3.
 After the teeth are tight clenched, a person should insert the widget disk into slot C. However, if the widget disk has a blue strip, in which case it should be inserted into slot D. Don't mix up the slots as the computer will catch fire.
 Neither of these slots are open when the computer is standing upright.
-Sit the computer on its side before beginning this step. - 4.
-Turn on the computer.
+Sit the computer on its side before beginning this step.

+Figure A-4: The world's biggest headache inducer: A sample of a poorly written computer manual.
+4. Turn on the computer.
 If the screen is blank call the service specialist at 914-555-5039.
 If the screen blinks rapid from red to green (or from blue to yellow in model 2W4T), run further from the screen.
-This means the widget was installed improper; the computer is all together unusable. - 5.
-You are almost ready to enjoy your new widget!!
+This means the widget was installed improper; the computer is all together unusable.

+5. You are almost ready to enjoy your new widget!!
 Place a hand on the mouse that is not wearing any rings, including wedding rings.
 Depending upon the model number, either press firmly or softly.
 Some widgets can work good no matter what the pressure.